wiztemple/kommunity/README.md

 kommunity is a platform where people can ask questions and provide answers.
 A light weight StackOverflow with a Quora feel. :speech_balloon: :thought_balloon: :man: :woman: :boy: :girl: :pencil2:

 ## Features
-* Users can create an account and log in
+* Users can create an account and log in :bust_in_silhouette: :busts_in_silhouette:
-* Users can post questions
+* Users can post questions :outbox_tray:
-* Users can delete the questions they post
+* Users can delete the questions they post :x:
-* Users can post answers
+* Users can post answers :pencil: :outbox_tray:
-* Users can view answers to questions
+* Users can view answers to questions :neutral_face: :eyes:
-* Users can accept an answer out of all the answers to his/her question as the preferred answer
+* Users can accept an answer out of all the answers to his/her question as the preferred answer :point_right: :heavy_check_mark:
-* Users can upvote or downvote an answer
+* Users can upvote or downvote an answer :+1: :-1:
-* Users can comment on an answer
+* Users can comment on an answer :speech_balloon:
-* Users can fetch all questions he/she has ever asked on the platform
+* Users can fetch all questions he/she has ever asked on the platform :date:
-* Users can search for questions on the platform
+* Users can search for questions on the platform :mag: :mag_right:
-* Users can view questions with the most answers
+* Users can view questions with the most answers :eyes:

 ## Getting Started
 Instructions to get the project running successfully on your terminal